arosenfeld/immunedb/docs/pipeline.rst

     the J after (upstream) of the CDR3, a conserved anchor size starting at the end of the J, and a minimum anchor length.
-The J gene is searched for by using these anchors which are 31, 18 and 12 respectively in humans (and are the default values for AIRRDB).
+The J gene is searched for by using these anchors which are 31, 18 and 12 respectively in humans (and are the default values for ImmuneDB).
 For other species, these values may need to be tweaked.
 The regions are shown graphically below:

     .. code-block:: bash